Chuvard/Polinomial_Regression/README.md

 ### How to Install and Run the Project:

-For successful running this project you have to do the following steps:
+To successfully run this project you have to do the following steps:

 	Step 1.
 Run the "Polinomial_Regression" Jupyter Notebook file on your PC/Notebook.

 	Step 2.
-Import all reqired liabraries and dataframes from Section "Importing modules".
+Import all required libraries and data frames from the Section "Importing modules".

 	Step 3.
 Import the dataset.
-Run the cell of the "Dataset" Section for getting previously mentioned project goals due to Polinomial Machine Learning model execution.
+Run the cell of the "Dataset" Section for getting previously mentioned project goals due to Polynomial Machine Learning model execution.

 	Step 4.
 Run each cell with Python code within the Jupyter Notebook file sequentially following the instructions.
 Moreover, get familiar with a theoretical background and comprehensive interpretations of the employed Machine Learning Model to execute the goals of the underlying problem statement.

 ### Support:

-In case of any bags or additional questions concering incorrect code execution please contact author via Discord (username: VladCh).
+In case of any bags or additional questions concerning incorrect code execution please contact the author via Discord (username: VladCh).